DhruvSharma49/Weather-App/README.md

 # 🌦️ Weather App

 A responsive weather forecast web app built using HTML, CSS, and JavaScript.
-It fetches real-time weather data using the [OpenWeatherMap API](https://openweathermap.org/api).
+It fetches real-time weather data using the .

 ## 🚀 Features